Sam-Max/plugin.video.jacktook/README.md

 **Note**:

-You can deploy/install the [Torrest Service](https://github.com/i96751414/torrest-cpp)(torrent client that comes built-in on Torrest Addon that provides an API specially made for streaming), on a remote server (instructions more below).
-After that, you need to configure Torrest addon with the Torrest service IP/Domain and Port.
+You can deploy/install on a remote server (instructions more below) the [Torrest Service](https://github.com/i96751414/torrest-cpp)(torrent client that comes built-in on Torrest Addon that provides an API specially made for streaming).
+After that, you need to configure Torrest Addon with the Torrest Service IP/Domain and Port.

 ## Installation of this addon (Jacktook)